-Observe all Safety Guidelines detailed throughout this manual PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED Course of Action Battery does not stay charged.
+Observe all Safety Guidelines detailed throughout this manual

+PROBLEMS POSSIBLE RECOMMENDED (SYMPTOMS) CAUSE COURSE OF ACTION Battery does not stay charged.
 Faulty battery .
 Faulty engine alternator.
 Loose or broken lead in charging circuit.
 Loose fan belt may need tightening.
 Engine will not idle down to low speed.
 Idler switch in HIGH idle position, make sure switch is set to AUTO.
 External load on welder or auxiliary power.
 Mechanical problem in idler solenoid linkage.
 Faulty wiring in solenoid circuit.
 No or low voltage @ idle solenoid Faulty idler solenoid.
 Faulty Weld Control PCB (Printed Circuit Board) or Engine Control Units.
 Engine will not go to high idle when attempting to weld.
 Poor work lead connection to work.
 Broken idler solenoid spring.
 Welding Terminals switch in wrong position.
 No open circuit voltage at output studs.
-Faulty Engine Control Units or Weld Control PCB. problem persists, Contact your local Engine will not go to high idle when using auxiliary power.
+Faulty Engine Control Units or Weld Control PCB.
+If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Lincoln Authorized Field Service Facility.
+Engine will not go to high idle when using auxiliary power.
 Broken wire in auxiliary current sensor wiring.
 Auxiliary power load is less than 100 watts.
 Faulty Engine Control Units or Weld Control PCB.
 Engine goes to low idle but does not stay at low idle.
 Faulty Idler / Engine Shutdown PCB or Weld Control PCB.
-No welding output or auxiliary output.
+No welding output or auxiliary output in Single Mode or Dual Mode.
 Broken lead in one of the rotor circuits.
 One of the field diode modules are faulty.
 Faulty Weld Control PCB.
 One of the rotors are faulty.
+Faulty Selector Switch.